-Before you start your new business, you should work out whether, based on your personality, you’re more likely to succeed with a franchise business or an independent one.
-When you understand the differences between the two business models and have made your decision, consult franchise professionals, as well as family and friends, to confirm that it is the right route for you.
+You should also work out whether you’re more likely to succeed with a franchise business or an independent one.
+When you understand the differences between the two models and have made your decision, consult friends, family and franchise professionals to make sure it’s the right route for you.

 1. Business model

-This does not apply to independent business owners, who have the freedom to change what, when and how they sell their products and services, depending on performance.
-This autonomy can be empowering, but it should be remembered that independent business owners make decisions on a trial-and-error basis – and it is inevitable that they will make mistakes along the way.
+The owners of independent start-ups have the freedom to change what, when and how they sell their products and services.
+They can tailor their strategies according to their performance and capitalise on market trends as and when they want to.
+This autonomy can be empowering, but it should be remembered that independent business owners make decisions on a trial-and-error basis – and it is easy to make mistakes this way.

-If you’re concerned that you lack experience of business ownership and management, a franchise could be the ideal model for you.
-When buying into a franchise, you’re “in business for yourself, but not by yourself”.
+If you’re concerned that you lack experience of business ownership or knowledge of the sector you’re entering, the franchise model could be ideal for you.
+When buying into a franchise, you’re ‘in business for yourself, not by yourself’.
 This is an attractive concept for new entrepreneurs who value the support, advice and guidance provided by a successful franchisor.
 Having the safety net of a proven business model can take a lot of the stress out of starting a new business.

 4. Brand awareness

 Most franchisees benefit from the use of a recognised brand name and, therefore, a ready-made customer base.
-Normally, each individual franchisee will contribute to the business’ marketing fund, enabling the franchisor to invest in national advertising campaigns, as well as local marketing operations.
-Of course, independent business owners are unlikely to have the funds to do this, so they may have to invest quite heavily in marketing activity to develop and grow the brand.
+On top of this, franchisees normally contribute to the business’ marketing fund, enabling the franchisor to invest in national and international advertising campaigns.

-However, there are disadvantages to significant brand awareness too.
+However, there are disadvantages to high brand awareness too.
 To a certain extent, customer perception of the business is out of the franchisees’ hands.
-If the franchisor or another franchisee does something to put the brand into disrepute, all franchisees will suffer the repercussions.
+If the franchisor or another franchisee does something to damage the brand’s reputation, all the franchisees will suffer the repercussions.

-The statistics regarding franchise success rates vary hugely.
-There does seem to be evidence that franchise businesses enjoy higher levels of success and longevity, and this is likely to be down to the support that franchisees benefit from throughout their franchising journey.
+The statistics surrounding franchise success rates vary hugely, but there does seem to be evidence that franchise businesses enjoy higher levels of success and longevity.
+This is likely to be down to the support that franchisees benefit from throughout their franchising journey.

-There are many franchise and non-franchise options available, but you should focus on what franchising can do for you – and your family.
-If you crave control over all elements of your business, a franchise probably isn’t right for you.
+When you’re making the franchise vs independent business decision, think about what franchising can do for you – and your family.
+If you crave control over every element of your business, a franchise probably isn’t right for you.
 However, if you prefer the stability and support of the franchise business model, you could find that franchising is perfect.

-Most importantly, you should carry out significant research before you embark on any business venture.
-Make sure you thoroughly investigate any franchise business you are interested in and compare your findings to the idea of starting a business from scratch.
-Consult legal, financial and franchise experts so that you have the ability to make an informed decision.
+Most importantly, make sure you carry out significant research before you embark on a business venture.
+Take the time to thoroughly investigate any franchise business you’re interested in and compare your findings to the idea of starting a business from scratch.
+Also, consult legal, financial and franchise experts so that you can make an informed decision.